-Kyogo conundrum continues to puzzle Rangers in Old Firm defeat
+'Kyogo conundrum continues to puzzle Rangers in Old Firm defeat'

-Rangers 0-1 Celtic: Kyogo sign of champions' strength at Ibrox
+Rangers 0-1 Celtic: Kyogo Furuhashi sign of champions' strength at Ibrox

 Last updated on .From the section Scottish Premiership

 There's clearly nothing that Rangers can do to defuse the buzz bomb that is Kyogo Furuhashi.
-Signing a top notch goalkeeper in Jack Butland didn't cut it.
+Signing a top-notch goalkeeper in Jack Butland didn't cut it.
 Signing eight outfield players in the summer didn't make the difference.
 Playing the game in front of 50,000 of their own - and none of Celtic's - was neither here nor there.

 In the summer, Celtic lost Jota, who has lit up this fixture in the past.
 They lost Carl Starfelt, one half of a settled centre-back partnership, to a transfer abroad and Cameron Carter-Vickers, the other half of the treble-winning combination, to injury.
 None of that boomeranged back at them at Ibrox either.
 None of it.